Edge States of Monolayer and Bilayer Graphene Nanoribbons: Introduction

-In bilayer graphene (BG), the spectrum of low energy excitation becomes massive, but it still keeps gapless\cite{Eduardo}.
-When an electric bias field is applied between two layers of BG, its gapless spectrum can be opened and the gap opened can be tuned by the bias voltage\cite{Eduardo, Falkovsky, OOSTINGA, CASTRO}.
-Such transition from gapless to a gapful semiconductor has been observed in experiement\cite{CASTRO}.
-It was shown that the edge states do exist in BG-ZZE\cite{CastroPRL}, but not in BG-ACE.
+It is helpful to provide a briefly review of what is basically known in these topological insulator-based models.
+As is well known, a nondispersive zero edge mode (namely, a flat band with zero energy) appears in MGNRs with a zigzag edge.
+If n.n.n hopping is taken into account, such a zero edge mode is changed into a dispersive one\cite{KSasaki}.
+On the other hand, there is no edge state in MGNRs with an armchair edge.
+The spectrum of low-energy excitation becomes quadratic\cite{Eduardo} in BG.
+When a bias voltage is applied between two layers of BG, the gapless spectrum of BG can be opened and tuned by the bias voltage.
+Such a transition from a gapless semiconductor to a gapful semiconductor was observed in a previous experiment\cite{CASTRO}.
+It was also shown that edge states exist in BGNRs with a zigzag edge\cite{CastroPRL}, but not in BGNRs with an armchair edge.